AbdinoorM1/Exam-Scheduler/README.md

 ```
 3. Run the program:
 ```
-python3 "Exam Scheduler.py"
+python3 "Exam_Scheduler.py"
 ```

 ## Quick Testing:

-To quickly test all exam and room files at once, open Python in the project folder and type:
+For an easy and simple way to test all exam and room files at once, just run:
+`python3 run_tester.py` in your terminal.
-`from Exam Scheduler import tester`, then call tester `tester()`.
-This will run the solver on all provided CSV files and print which schedules are possible.
+This will run the solver on all provided CSV files and print which schedules are possible, and those that aren't.

 ## Manual Download:

 1. Download the repository from GitHub.
 2. Ensure the .csv files are inside the `Exam Scheduler` project folder.
-3. Run `Exam Scheduler.py` with Python 3, or use `tester()` for quick testing.
+3. Run `Exam_Scheduler.py` with Python 3, or use `tester()` for quick testing.